1What browser do I need to have to use SMASHDOCs?

 To find a footnote quickly, you can select the tab "Show table of contents" in the table bar on the left and then "Footnotes".
 All footnotes are listed, but you can also search for a footnote.
 After clicking on a footnote, the corresponding section will be highlighted.

 You can either select a footnote in the table of contents or click on a footnote in the text.
-The dialog box opens, where you can select the tab "Delete footnote".
+The dialogue box opens, where you can select the tab "Delete footnote".

 Please note that web links can only be inserted in the text and not in headlines.